Gender Dynamics and Homophily in a Social Network of LLM Agents: Discussion and Conclusion

 Our study has several limitations that suggest directions for future work.
 First, our gender measure is derived from text scored by GPT-4o-mini.
-While this captures stereotypical variation in gendered language, GPT-4o-mini?s rationale for the scores does not disclose the internal systems and parameters that influence its scoring.
+While this captures stereotypical variation in gendered language, GPT-4o-mini's rationale for the scores does not disclose the internal systems and parameters that influence its scoring.
 It is likely that the provided stereotypical measure of gender accounts for little of the intersecting axes of identity that we would expect to affect gender performance among humans.
-Second, we focus on a single platform and time period, so different models or governance rules may yield different patterns of gender performance, selection, and influence.
-Third, our models focus on a limited set of dependencies within a very rich, real-time social media environment.
+Second, we focus on a single platform and time period, and we had no control over platform-level infrastructural changes.
+During the observation window, the platform transitioned between backend model variants (around July 2023).
+Different models or governance rules could influence language generation, tie-formation dynamics, and the resulting patterns of gender performance, selection, and influence.
+Third, our analysis focuses exclusively on English-language agents.
+Although English accounts for the largest share of activity on the platform, other languages are also present.
+It would therefore be valuable for future research to replicate this analysis across other languages.
+Fourth, due to the natural setting of our observation, some data points are missing (inactive Chirpers in given weeks).
+Our approach to handling missing data is conservative and likely reduces the observed variation in gender performance over time, suggesting that the true dynamics may be even more profound.
+Future work could build on more complete datasets.
+Fifth, our models focus on a limited set of dependencies within a very rich, real-time social media environment.
 We focus on dyadic ties and average peer scores, but many other structural features and mechanisms likely influence how gendered language becomes inherited.
-Clarification of whether gender performance is primarily influenced by generic properties of LLMs or shaped by particular design choices could be guided by extending this analysis to other axes of identity, multi-trait settings in which gender interacts with political or cultural attributes, and experimental interventions that vary the prompt space or interaction rules.
+Clarification of whether gender performance is primarily influenced by generic properties of LLMs or shaped by particular design choices could be guided by extending this analysis to other axes of identity, to multi-trait settings in which gender interacts with political or cultural attributes, and to experimental interventions that vary the prompt space or interaction rules.
 Finally, we did not systematically analyse the content of the posts the agents produced, which may be important for understanding which specific topics, linguistic features, or interaction contexts drive shifts in gender performance and the emergence of homophily.
 This is an important direction for future research.